 Large data center operators including Equinix, Digital Realty, CoreSite, and Cyxtera operate in urban (Tier I) data center markets.
 By definition, these facilities are located outside of the metro edge, in suburban (Tier II/III) markets, and the mobile edge at C-RAN hubs and the base of cell towers.

 However, these large data center operators market their “edge” capabilities on the premise of reaching large populations rapidly.
 For example, Equinix states that 80% of the population of North America, Western Europe, and most Asia-Pacific metros, are within a 10 millisecond round trip of its data centers.
 While CoreSite’s United States portfolio of data centers covers 75% of U.S. businesses with latency of 5 milliseconds or less.

 More importantly, the companies actually building edge computing data centers, including metro edge and mobile edge facilities, include the following operators:

 - Metro Edge: AtlasEdge, Cologix, DartPoints, DataBank, Edge Centres, EdgeConneX, Evoque, Flexential, Leading Edge Data Centres, T5 Data Centers, TierPoint

 - Mobile Edge (Micro Edge Data Centers): EdgePresence, Vapor IO

 As a point of comparison, metro edge data center provider DataBank estimates its latency to be 3 to 5 milliseconds, within a 10-mile radius of its data centers.

 Edge data center customers vary by type and purpose, including the following groups and customers:

-- Wireless Carriers: Verizon, AT&T, T-Mobile, and DISH Network are using edge data centers as Open RAN (O-RAN) and virtualized RAN (vRAN) gain importance with 5G
+- Wireless Carriers: Verizon, AT&T, T-Mobile, and DISH Network are using these facilities as Open RAN (O-RAN) and virtualized RAN (vRAN) gain importance with 5G

 - Internet Companies: Apple, Meta Platforms (Facebook), Netflix, Salesforce